TBU Meaning in Text Explained with Real Chat Examples 💬

 • You want a professional tone

-Using slang in serious or formal communication can make you look careless or unprofessional, so stick to the full phrase: “This will be updated soon.”
+Using slang in serious or formal communication can make you appear careless or unprofessional.
+Always use the full phrase instead.
+Write, “We will update this soon.”

 When to Use and When Not to Use TBU